Logo Dark

 Install Nodemailer

-First, install Nodemailer in your Nuxt.js project:
+So first, you wanna install Nodemailer in your Nuxt. js project:

 npm install nodemailer